 Beautiful Bizarre is the freshest contemporary art magazine for artists, designers, enthusiasts, collectors, and curators.
 This carefully curated and beautifully published quarterly contemporary art magazine showcases the work of emerging and mid-career artists, photographers, and wearable art designers from Australia and around the world.

 Founded in 1925, Apollo is one of the world’s oldest and most respected magazines on the visual arts.
 Published monthly, it covers everything from art news and debates to the work and lives of inspiring artists—both past and present.
 It also features exclusive interviews with some of the greatest collectors and creatives.
 Subscribe here to start receiving one magazine a month.
 The best part?
-The first issue is free!
+You also get access to the Apollo digital app!

 Beneficial Shock! is an annual magazine for film lovers and illustration enthusiasts that champions progressive thinking.
 Each issue follows a theme (such as “the mind” and “war and peace”) and visually presents ideas in humorous and unconventional ways.
 You can buy magazines here.